What about online accounts?

 Your partner might try to monitor your emails, website visits, online bank accounts, social media, or telephone calls.

-If you and your partner share an email account, you should set up your own email account.
-Use a password your partner cannot figure out and keep your password private.
-If you have your own email account but your partner knows your password, you should change it.
+If you and your partner share an email account, you should set up your own account.

 If you are worried that your partner will try to harass you by email, keep your old email address for them to use and use your new email address for everything else.
 This way, you can also control how often you look at emails from them.

-Important: Email messages are not private.
+Important: Email, text, and social media messages and posts are not private.
 If you send messages to your partner that are angry or insulting, your partner can use them in family court.

 Luke’s Place tells you how to stay safe online or on your phone.
 See lukesplace.ca/resources/keep-safe-online.